Abplincoln/Customer_Complaint_Analysis/README.md

-# Test Render

-If you can read this, the README is now working.

 # Consumer Financial Complaint Analysis (Power BI)

 This project analyzes consumer financial complaint data to uncover key insights on company performance, complaint trends, and regulatory implications.